NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

     * Slope of 2.96 with Temperature, and Target O3.
     * r2 value of 0.356525701 indicates 35% variability of the data; 65% of data is not represented.

-  * Multivariant Model.
+  * Multivariable Model.
 Target Ozone (O3) measure predictions with multiple variables:
-    * There is a positive correlation between pollutant variables carbon monoxide (CO), nitrogen dioxide (NO2), sulphur dioxide (SO2), PM2.5, and PM10 and Ozone (O3).
+    * There is a positive correlation between pollutant variables carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), PM2.5, and PM10 and Ozone (O3).
     * The r2 is 0.5724457157382516 indicates 57% variability of the data.

-  * Multivariant Model.
+  * Multivariable Model.
 Target Carbon Monoxide (CO) measure predictions with multiple variables:
-    * There is a positive correlation between pollutant variables ozone, nitrogen dioxide, suplhur dioxide, PM2.5, and PM10 and CO.
+    * There is a positive correlation between pollutant variables ozone, nitrogen dioxide, sulfur dioxide, PM2.5, and PM10 and CO.
     * The r2 is 0.723158568713435 indicates 72% variability of the data.
     The Model is fair as the preferred r2 value is >= 0.80.

   * Using Pair Plots to visualize Feature Relationships, it appears that there is:
     * The weather condition variables Temperature, Pressure, Dewpoint, Rain, and Windspeed do not appear to have a significant impact on either O3, or CO.
-    * There is a some correlation between Temperature and both the O3, and CO.
+    * There is some correlation between Temperature and both the O3, and CO.
     * The O3 increases with temperature increase.
     * The CO decreases with temperature increase.
-    The results match the findings in the Simple and Multivariant Linear Regression Models, and from the exploration of data in Tableau.
+    The results match the findings in the Simple and Multivariable Linear Regression Models, and from the exploration of data in Tableau.

   * Visualizing Multicollinearity with Pearson Correlation Coefficient Matrix between All Features (as Independent Features) and Heatmap shows:
     * A positive correlation between Temperature and O3.
     * A negative correlation between Temperature and CO.
-    The results match the findings in the Simple and Multivariant Linear Regression Models, and from the exploration of data in Tableau.
+    The results match the findings in the Simple and Multivariable Linear Regression Models, and from the exploration of data in Tableau.
     * O3 and CO present a weak correlation with pollutants in the air quality.

 * Tableau:
-Exploration performed with, and without the additonal variable 'Station'.
+Exploration performed with, and without the additional variable 'Station'.
 Results are similar in both visualization sets.
 The Actual Trends in Tableau agree with the Prediction Model Trend.

-  * O3 has highest levels in the summer months.
+  * O3 has the highest levels in the summer months.
   * Measures start climbing in April and start to decline in Sept.

   * CO starts declining in March, climbs in September.
     * Exception: Year 2013 and part of 2015 drops in March, re-peaks in June, declines and re-peaks in September.
     * Year 2015 continues its decline after June and follows the overall trend after.

   * Temperatures in the warmer months may be a contributing feature for increasing the O3 measures in the warmer summer months.